top of page

 This water utility submetering type uses a magnetic field and the principle of electromagnetic induction to measure water usage.
 The faster the water flows, the greater the voltage generated.

-Electromagnetic water meters are highly accurate in applications where water contains a significant amount of particulates.
-They do not cause blockage, unlike in other types of water meters.
+They do not cause blockage, unlike other types of water meters.
 However, they are unable to measure pure water due to the lack of ions.

 close-up woman reading utility bills and online payments through modern technology.